-Facilitator tip: Emphasize how quickly institutional knowledge of the system can become outdated; emphasize the inability for any one professional or organization to navigate it alone.
+Tip: Emphasize how quickly institutional knowledge of the system can become outdated; emphasize the inability for any one professional or organization to navigate it alone.

-Facilitator tip: Provide context-specific information or resources about relevant laws and policies, where appropriate, to ground the discussion.
+Tip: Provide context-specific information or resources about relevant laws and policies, where appropriate, to ground the discussion.